 - Thaw frozen dough overnight in the refrigerator.

-- Refrigerated dough can be cooked while it’s still cold.
+- The refrigerated dough can be cooked while it’s still cold.
 However, allow extra time for the pretzels to puff up before the baking soda bath and baking.

 - You can freeze already cooked pretzels for 2 months.
 To reheat, bake the frozen pretzels at 350 degrees F for 15 to 20 minutes or until warmed through.
 I don’t recommend warm in the microwave, they will get tough.

-Golden and chewy From-Scratch Soft Pretzels are best served fresh and hot right out of the oven.
+Golden and chewy.
+I love them fresh and hot right out of the oven.

 From-Scratch Soft Pretzels